aspose-cells/Aspose.Cells-API-References/english/go-cpp/Name/SetR1C1RefersTo/_index.md

 ## SetR1C1RefersTo function

-Gets or sets a R1C1 reference of the <see cref="Name"/>.
+Gets or sets a R1C1 reference of the Name.

 ```go